Phindile-T/Phindile-T/README.md

 # Hello, I'm Phindile

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a dedicated and ambitious individual with a keen interest in technology.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey and research of the world of technology and seeing how the world has gone digital has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+I am specifically looking into growing in the security field and developing and gaining more skills as I grow.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]